loafoe/go-rabbitmq/README.md

 # go-rabbitmq

 An slightly opiniated abstraction for using RabbitMQ services from various Cloud environments.
-Only test with Cloudfoundry at this time.
+Only tested on Cloudfoundry at this time.

 # usage